jitesoft/yolog/README.md

 After the initial release, the work on the package went stale for quite a while, like... years!
 It was finally picked up again in 2018 and rebuilt and re-branded as `yolog` under the `@jitesoft` org.
 The new version was not only for colourful console outputs, but rather a small plugin system for logging with a basic API which was easy to use and extend.

+### Development & Contributions

+Contributions in any form are very welcome!
+Issues (bugs, feature requests, questions etc etc) can be posted in the [GitHub issue tracker](https://github.com/jitesoft/yolog/issues).
+Pull requests will be reviewed and should contain tests and follow the code style.

+If you wish to contribute by monetary means, feel free to click the `sponsor` button on GitHub or head on over to our [OpenCollective](https://opencollective.com/jitesoft-open-source) page!